A Gift from Above

-Between the throne and the twenty-four elders, and encircling the throne,7 there are four living creatures,8 full of eyes in front and behind.
+Now between the throne and the twenty-four elders, and encircling the throne,7 there are four living creatures,8 full of eyes in front and behind.
 7 The first living creature is like a lion, the second is like a calf, the third has a face like a man, and the fourth is like an eagle in flight.
-8 Each of the four living creatures has six wings, and the creatures9 are full of eyes all around and deep within; and day and night they take no rest, saying, “Holy, holy, holy, is the Lord God, the mighty Ruler over all, who was and who is and who is to come!”
+8 Each of the four living creatures has six wings, and the creatures9 are full of eyes around and within; and day and night they take no rest, saying, “Holy, holy, holy, is the Lord God, the mighty ruler over all, who was and who is and who is to come!”

 - Or heaven

 - Or Someone, a Person